infinum/eightshift-docs/website/forms/features/geolocation.md

 ## Cloudflare

-If you have Cloudflare turned on in your project please make sure that you read the [Cloudflare documentation](cloudflare) to make sure that the geolocation feature works as expected.
+If you have Cloudflare turned on for your project, please make sure that you read the [Cloudflare documentation](cloudflare) to make sure that the geolocation feature works as expected.